 Breeds: Doberman Pinscher & Portuguese Water Dog

 This unusual mixed dog is another rarer mix, but the Portuguese Water Dog is increasing in popularity thanks to being the breed choice of the last American President, Barack Obama, so it is only right that the Doberguese is increasing in popularity too.
-The Doberguese is an overall friendly chap who loves to play in the local lake or the sea and cover his human pack in water.
-It is likely that he will be friendly with most, and whilst he might be slightly protective in his family, he will probably be more interested in having a good time.
+The Doberguese is a friendly chap who loves to play in the local lake or the sea and cover his human pack in water.
+He will likely be friendly with most, and whilst he might be slightly protective in his family, he will probably be more interested in having a good time.

 Breeds: Doberman Pinscher & Old English Sheepdog

-This large and shaggy dog is a beautiful combination of his parent’s genes, often with coat of the Old English Sheepdog and the colors and markings of the Doberman, he too will look like the Doberguese or the Doodleman.
-He will weigh between 60 and 100 pounds, and he will measure up to 28 inches in height.
+This large and shaggy dog is a beautiful combination of his parent’s genes, often with the Old English Sheepdog’s coat and the Doberman’s colors and markings; he too will look like the Doberguese or the Doodleman.
+He will weigh between 60 and 100 pounds and measure up to 28 inches in height.

 Breeds: Doberman Pinscher & Siberian Husky

-The Siberian Husky is a popular breed amongst designer dogs of all shapes and sizes, and the Dobsky is a beautiful mixed pup.
-Often with the striking blue eyes of the Husky, and the coloring of the Doberman Pinscher, he will be a large-sized dog who needs plenty of room both inside and outside of the house.
+The Siberian Husky is a popular breed amongst designer dogs of all shapes and sizes, and the Husky-Doberman mix is a beautiful mixed pup.
+Often with the striking blue eyes of the Husky and the coloring of the Doberman Pinscher, he will be a large-sized dog who needs plenty of room both inside and outside of the house.
 Given that the Husky is one of the most energetic dog breeds around, the Dobsky needs to be placed with an active family who can keep up with his exercise needs.
-With the Dobermans need to be by his master’s side, the Dobsky would make a great running partner.
+With the Doberman’s need to be by his master’s side, the Dobsky would make a great running partner.

-He will weigh between 40 and 90 pounds, and he will measure up to 28 inches in height, from paw to shoulder.
-It is likely that he will inherit the Husky’s fluffy exterior, and as such he will be a moderate to heavy shedder all year round.
+He will weigh between 40 and 90 pounds and measure up to 28 inches in height, from paw to shoulder.
+He will likely inherit the Husky’s fluffy exterior, and as such, he will be a moderate to heavy shedder all year round.

 Breeds: Doberman Pinscher & Bloodhound

-The Bloodman will inherit his Bloodhound parent’s nose, so he should never be let off the leash for you may never get him back.
-When his nose is not attached to the ground he is one of the most laid back guys on this list.
-His docility and gentleness means that he is suited to families with older children, however due to his heavy stature he is not suited to families with younger children.
-He will be protective, but it is likely that after a few minutes of patrolling he will be back to sunbathing in the garden.
+The Bloodman will inherit his Bloodhound parent’s nose, so he should never be let off the leash, or you may never get him back.
+When his nose is not attached to the ground, he is one of the most laid-back guys on this list.
+His docility and gentleness mean that he is suited to families with older children.
+However, due to his heavy stature, he is not suited to families with younger children.
+He will be protective, but it is likely that after a few minutes of patrolling, he will be back to sunbathing in the garden.

-The Bloodman will weigh between 70 and 100 pounds, he will tend to have excess or loose skin, and he will measure around 25 to 27 inches in height.
-With his parent’s having similar black and brown colors and markings, he will be a mixture of them both.
+The Bloodman will weigh between 70 and 100 pounds, tend to have excess or loose skin, and measure around 25 to 27 inches in height.
+With his parents having similar black and brown colors and markings, he will be a mixture of them both.

-The Doberman is a wonderful dog in his own right, but with plenty of designer Doberman choices you are now spoilt for choice.
-All the mixes will need to be placed with a family that not only has room for him, but also able to train and socialize him to ensure that he doesn’t become too overprotective, as well as the time to spend cuddling him for a few hours in the evening.
-Overall, the Doberman Pinscher and all of his mixed puppies are beautiful dogs, all with their own unique twist.
+The Doberman is a wonderful dog in his own right, but with plenty of designer Doberman choices, you are now spoiled for choice.
+All the mixes will need to be placed with a family that not only has room for him to run but is also able to train and socialize him to ensure that he doesn’t become too overprotective, as well as the time to spend cuddling him for a few hours in the evening.
+Overall, the Doberman Pinscher and his mixed puppies are beautiful dogs, all with their unique twist.